 Planting broccoli and the other greens is so important in our family.
 Like the apple, they keep the doctor away.

-About twenty-minutes of sheer pleasure once you get your mind around the idea what preparing good food is not time wasted; on a Saturday-morning, with no patients I have a bit of extra time.
+About twenty-minutes of sheer pleasure once you get your mind around the idea that preparing good food is not time wasted; on a Saturday morning, with no patients I have a bit of extra time.

-Copy and paste "hydrogenated foods" into this search engine for more information.
+Copy and paste "hydrogenated foods" into Site Search in the main menu for more information.

 You can spy the beehives in the background.
 They just love the yellow flowers that will be appearing when the branching-broccoli gets ahead of us.